mmbc2008/Algorithms/README.md

 # Algorithms
-This is my solutions for my algorithms and data structures course assignments
+These are my solutions for my Algorithms and Data Structures course assignments.